 Being able to articulate the benefits of moving home is a great way to counter any uninformed comments.

 One of the drawbacks of moving back home stems from people in the house following different lifestyles.
-Many times, when young adults move back in with parents, it’s after being away at college.
+Many times, when young adults move back in with their parents, it’s after being away at college.

 That lifestyle can be dramatically different than the lifestyle of other people still living at home.
 It isn’t that you are going to be throwing frat parties or sorority mixers; it is simply that people are often living on conflicting schedules.

 This can be especially true if you have young siblings who are getting up very early each weekday for school and following very different curfew expectations.

 Additionally, expectations around romantic relationships are also worth considering before you make the move back to your parents.

 3. Sticking Points Around Money

 Another downside to moving home can stem from money.
 While moving back home can help you save a considerable amount of cash, it can also become a pain point in some cases.

 Before you move back to your parents' home, it is important to have an honest conversation with your parents as to what you’re expected to contribute.

 Some adult children pay rent, others contribute to utilities, and some might only be responsible for their own personal expenses.

 Another money issue that can arise is your parents feeling that by allowing you to move back home, they’re entitled to have some say as to how you spend or save your money.